cqbent/hssw/wp-content/plugins/the-events-calendar-shortcode/readme.txt

 == Upgrade Notice ==

+= 2.5.4.1 =
+* Reducing permission requirement for instructions page (Authors)

+= 2.5.4 =
+* Fix broken settings page link

+= 2.5.3 =
+* Fix for month="next" when near the end of a month

+= 2.5.2 =
+* Initial workaround for styling issues for the block in the new full-site editor

+= 2.5.1 =
+* Fixes missing categories in the block if many categories available on the site

 = 2.5 =
 * Adding div when there are no events found, to avoid display issues on some themes